marcelpu/codingChallenges/feedLayout/README.md

 Create some kind of popup mechanism yourself, with which you can open and close the story.

 ### 4: Task: Freestyle
 Do whatever you like, what you think our plattform would benefit from, or what's just cool in itself.
-Display more stories feed like, focus on one story or add nice effect on some interactions like open story.
+Display more stories feed like, focus on one story, add nice effects on some interaction like open story, reorganize the application and so on.

 ## some notes